varunchepuru/varunchepuru/README.md

-- 👋 Hi, I’m @varunchepuru
+- 👋 Hi, I’m varunchepuru
-- 👀 I’m interested in ...
+- 👀 I’m interested in cloud enginering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning devops with aws
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning and practice
-- 📫 How to reach me ...
+- 📫 you can reach me throug varunchepuru@gmail.com
+please let me know the from where to start

 <!---
 varunchepuru/varunchepuru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.